JakeJMattson/TouchControl/README.md

 ### Installing Java
 Installing the Java Development Kit (JDK) is only a requirement for developers.
 Users who plan to solely use the program (run the pre-built JAR file) are only required to install the Java Runtime Environment (JRE).
 The minimum compiler compliance is Java 9, meaning that systems with installations of Java 9 and above can run the JAR.
 Simply install the version of your choice from the link above and run the installer.

-### NirCmd
-"[NirCmd](http://www.nirsoft.net/utils/nircmd.html) is a small command-line utility that allows you to do some useful tasks without displaying any user interface."
-This program is used to control system volume.
-It is used in the VolumeSlider demo and is only for Windows operating systems.
-As there are no runnable versions of TouchControl with this functionality, NirCmd is optional and only for developers who wish to work with the VolumeSlider demo.

 ### Building OpenCV
 [OpenCV](https://opencv.org/) is required for both developers and users in order to run this code.
 Please read the tutorial on [Installing OpenCV for Java](https://github.com/opencv-java/opencv-java-tutorials/blob/master/docs/source/01-installing-opencv-for-java.rst) in order to correctly build OpenCV for your operating system.

+### Downloading NirCmd
+"[NirCmd](http://www.nirsoft.net/utils/nircmd.html) is a small command-line utility that allows you to do some useful tasks without displaying any user interface."
+This program is used by the VolumeSlider demo to control system volume on Windows.
+As there are no runnable versions of TouchControl with this functionality, NirCmd is optional and only for developers who wish to work with this part of the code.

 ## Getting Started (Hardware)